-Have your event or conference openly respect the spirit of Gadigal country correctly and meaningfully with an elder both living here and using Gadigal philosophy and language.
+Have your event respect the spirit of country correctly and meaningfully with an elder both living here and using local philosophy and language.

 Matt Poll has worked in Museums and Art Galleries for a nearly 20 years, for the past 7 years Matt has worked as the Assistant Curator of the Macleay Museum Indigenous Heritage Collections as well as being the University of Sydney Repatriation Project Officer.

-Mike has recently completed the highly regarded Juris Doctor of Law at the University of Sydney.
-Since then he has worked alongside Aboriginal businesses and groups in the NT, Qld and NSW in development, land and compensation claims as well governance, commercial legals and management.
-He is a trained and accredited mediator and is a known facilitator in his communities. https://www.linkedin.com/in/mike-butler-9443244/
+Mike has worked alongside Aboriginal and Torres Strait Islander groups in the NT, Qld and NSW in development, land and compensation claims as well governance, commercial legals and advocating for Aboriginal parents inside NSW's child welfare system.

-Sydney Harbour Elder is being increasingly being engaged to facilitate Indigenous projects and research or to conduct cultural competence training.
+Sydney Harbour Elder engages to facilitate First Nations projects and research or to conduct cultural competence training.

 Sydney Harbour Elder is a naturally better way of bringing the proper Aboriginal presence to a place where it looks like it had long disappeared because it's getting the Aboriginal people who are living on Sydney Harbour today to prove that we never left it.